-While we do take walk-ins and last minute reservations, we strongly suggest that you book your trip as far in advance as possible.
+While we do take walk-ins and last minute reservations, if availability allows, we strongly suggest that you book your trip as far in advance as possible.
 Our trips fill up quickly, especially during the peak rafting season of Memorial Day through Labor Day.
-Some trips we offer are by reservation only, so please do not hesitate to contact us with any reservation questions.
+Reservations can always be canceled up to 24 hours in advance penalty free.

 Are there age restrictions?

 We welcome all rafters, including children and senior citizens.
 Age restrictions are river and time of year dependent, but we always have a gentle options for children as small as 30 pounds.

 Rafting is thrilling, wet, wild, and unbelievably fun.
 However, as with all adventure sports, there is inherent and assumed risk involved.
 Risk contributes to the excitement, and is one of the reasons people enjoy rafting at all levels.
 The guides working for us are trained to minimize and manage risks, and their number one priority is your safety!